chingc/IIDX-Progress/README.md

 * 段位認定
     * 七段
 * Lamp
+    * All Level 8 Played
     * All Level 7 Normal Clear
     * All Level 6 EX Hard Clear
     * All Level 5 EX Hard Clear
     * All Level 4 EX Hard Clear
-    * All Level 3 EX Hard Clear
 * Grade
     * All Level 3 AAA
     * All Level 2 AAA